Aria the Scarlet Ammo: Main characters

 A female student attending Butei High School and Kinji's childhood friend.
 She is enrolled in the special department known as SSR and her Butei rank is A. She's the current student council chairman, and president of various clubs including the gardening club, handicraft club, and girls' volleyball club.
 According to Kinji, she is a perfect Japanese beauty except for one flaw - jealousy, which turns her into a berserker who assaults any girl approaching Kinji.
 When she finds out that Aria is living with Kinji she tries to murder her.
 She is shown to love Kinji to the point that she will do anything for him.
 Kinji and Shirayuki kiss in episode 8, and since then Shirayuki's feelings for Kinji have increased to the point that she is willing to appear nude in front of him in order for him to notice her.
 She uses a Japanese sword named Irokane Ayame as her weapon of choice.
-It is later revealed that her name, Shirayuki, was an alias to conceal her real name, Himiko.
+It is later revealed that her name, Shirayuki, was an alias used to conceal her real name, Himiko.